 ONN works within four broad policy areas: our sector’s people (the paid and volunteer work force), our finances, our regulatory environment, and our data.
-Beginning in 2020, ONN added a special policy priority for COVID-19 response and recovery.

 Our goal is to create a more enabling environment for a strong and resilient sector so that nonprofits can focus on supporting Ontario’s vibrant communities.

 We apply various equity lenses in our public policy and advocacy work in an effort to highlight the differential impacts of our policy environment on communities that are often overlooked and underrepresented in policymaking.
 We particularly aim to centre and amplify the experiences of organizations and groups serving Black, Indigenous, and racialized communities, women and people who identify as 2SLGBTQI+, people with disabilities, newcomers, and low-income individuals and families.
 Applying an equity lens to our work also means paying attention to power imbalances that exist across the sector, such as between rural and urban areas, established organizations and grassroots groups, and settler organizations and B3, I4, and/or ethno-specific organizations.